 Prospective ITS-SIDS Trainers

-SIDS Risk Reduction Online Resources
+IDS Risk Reduction Online Resources

 The National Institute of Child Health and Human Development (NICHD) provides information about the National Back to Sleep Campaign (BTS) and safe sleep practices.
 The Back to Sleep Campaign sponsored by the National Institutes of Health and Human Services and was established to increase awareness about SIDS and ways to reduce risk